andreacohen7/food-sales-predictions/README.md

 ### Exploratory Data Analysis

-Histograms were used to view the distributions of various features.
+Histograms were used to view the distributions of various features and the target (sales).

 #### Distribution of Item Visibility

 ![Item Visibility.png](https://github.com/andreacohen7/food-sales-predictions/blob/main/Item%20Visibility.png)

-The most frequent observations are at lower values--most of the items in the store have a low visibility.
+The most frequent observations are at lower values--most of the items in the stores have a low visibility score.

 #### Distribution of Item Outlet Sales